mafintosh/kirby/README.md

                 --one to only show the latest launched instance --running to only show running instances

-  script      script the latest used launch script for the given name
+  script      show the latest used launch script for the given name

   profile     list and manage profiles. use kirby profile [new-name] to add a new one
               per default the profile name default is used and all profiles are shared